How long does backflow preventer last

 Plumbing

 The answer to 'how long does backflow preventer last' is that a properly installed and maintained backflow preventer can last 10-15 years or more.
-Backflow preventers are critical devices that protect your home's water supply from contamination by preventing water from flowing back into the public water system.
-They are required by most local plumbing codes and should be inspected and tested annually by a licensed plumber to ensure they are functioning correctly.
+Backflow preventers are critical plumbing devices that protect your home's water supply from contamination by preventing water from flowing back into the public water system.
+They are required by building codes in many areas and must be regularly tested to ensure they are working correctly.

 Frequently Asked Questions

-Most local plumbing codes require annual testing and inspection of backflow preventers by a licensed plumber to ensure they are working correctly.
+Most local building codes require annual testing of backflow preventers to ensure they are functioning properly.

 Connect with certified professionals in your area